 The quality of decisions and projects can be increased through the involvement of the expertise of non-state actors.
 Many non-state organisations have been working since decades on different aspects of transport.
 They can offer experienced and well-connected personnel, projects and studies relevant to the field.
 The mobilisation of non-state actors also allows drawing on extensive databases of best-practice examples elaborated during the years.
-Research institutions are a particular type of non-state actor that offers specialised knowledge in the transport sector.
-Moreover, non-state actors may provide practical support for implementation.
+Research institutions are a particular type of non-state actors may provide practical support for implementation.
 Infrastructure and transport companies will have to implement aspects of the planned projects.
 Their involvement from early on increases the quality of decisions, which may take account of the conditions on the ground, and facilitates smooth implementation.